smuellerDD/lrng/test/sp80090b/validation-restart/README.md

 detailed explanation.

 MAX_EVENTS: the size of the sample that will be extracted from the sample data.
-The default is 100000 (a 1% of the size of the sample file specified in the ROUNDS define macro).
-Notice that the minimum value suggested by SP800-90B is 1000000, so you'll have to increase the default value (notice that this severely impacts in the performance and memory requirements of the python tool).
+The default is 1000 as this is the size of events for one restart.